 With any car hire but particularly if you are travelling outside Europe, South Africa, New Zealand and Australia, do check your rental agreement to see the insurance that has been offered (or not) with your car hire - if you need further information please refer to our frequently asked questions section, and remember we can be reached on the phone or via live chat if you still need assistance.

-Using the MoneyMaxim service, car renters can avoid paying car hire excesses in Europe, get full cover for the US and Canada and, additionally, cover features excluded by the insurance offered by car rental companies themselves.
+Using the MoneyMaxim service, car renters can avoid being out of pocket for car hire excesses in Europe, get full cover for the US and Canada and, additionally, cover features excluded by the insurance offered by car rental companies themselves.
 Using our search engine you can find: